bomonike/bomonike.github.io/ai-glossary.md

 * Google flan | An encoder-decoder foundation model based on the T5 architecture.
 * Gradio | An open-source Python package that allows the building of a demo or web application for machine learning models.
 It helps to create UIs to demo and deploy models and share them easily.

 * Hugging Face | An AI platform that allows open-source scientists, entrepreneurs, developers, and individuals to collaborate and build personalized machine learning tools and models.
+It provides a way to evaluate different models.
 * HyperText Markup Language (HTML) | A standard markup language consists of elements that create web pages, structure them, and help display them.
 A start tag, some content, and an end tag define HTML elements.

 * IBM Watson | An integrated AI and data platform with a set of AI assistants designed to scale and accelerate the impact of AI with trusted data across businesses.